Amutheezan/amutheezan.github.io/_projects/2024-06-06-stationing.md

 date: 2024-06-06

 ---

+# Multi-Agent Reinforcement Learning with Hierarchical Coordination for Emergency Responder Stationing

 ### 📌 Key Contributions
 - We introduce a novel solution approach using **Deep Reinforcement Learning** and **Combinatorial Optimization** techniques to enable **real-time** decision-making.
 - We use **DDPG** to train agents for performing redistribution actions (city-scale) and reallocation actions (region-scale).